 How to Transition From an Unregistered to a Registered NDIS Provider

-Transitioning from an unregistered to a registered NDIS provider involves five key steps: conducting a gap analysis against the NDIS Practice Standards, developing compliant policies and procedures, implementing those policies into daily practice, submitting your registration application to the NDIS Quality and Safeguards Commission, and engaging an NDIS-approved auditor for certification.
+Transitioning from an unregistered to a registered NDIS provider involves five key steps: reviewing your policies, forms and procedures against the NDIS Practice Standards, developing compliant policies and procedures, implementing those policies into daily practice, submitting your registration application to the NDIS Quality and Safeguards Commission, and engaging an NDIS-approved auditor for certification.

 The process typically takes three to six months when started early.
 However, with the 1 July 2026 transition date for mandatory SIL and platform provider registration approaching, providers who delay risk missing the deadline due to auditor bottlenecks and extended processing times.